 FAQs about hiring a car in Turkey

-On average a car hire in Turkey costs R483 per day.
+On average a car hire in Turkey costs R1 072 per day.

-Economy (Hyundai i20 or similar) is the most frequently booked car hire type in Turkey.
+Economy (Renault Clio or similar) is the most frequently booked car hire type in Turkey.

-Based on car searches on KAYAK.
-The most popular cities to hire a car in Turkey are Istanbul (57% of total searches of users looking to rent a car in Turkey).
-Antalya (18%) and Bodrum (7%).
+Based on car searches on KAYAK, the most popular cities to hire a car in Turkey are Istanbul (38% of total searches of users looking to hire a car in Turkey), Antalya (34%) and Izmir (7%).